vishal-m25/Obsidian/zoho/java 11.md

 - **Unchecked exception**
 	- Errors
 	- Run-time Exceptions
+- ==**NOTE**== - when try throws an exception and finally as well throws, then exception by try will be lost if the catch is not used.
 ### Suppressed exceptions
-- When a try block throws an exception and while closing the resources, the try-wth-resource as well throws an exception then the try-with-resource exception is suppressed within the primary and delivered.
+- When a try block throws an exception and while closing the resources, the try-with-resource as well throws an exception then the try-with-resource exception is suppressed within the primary exception and delivered.
 - it can be accessed by
 ```java
 } catch (Exception e) {